Baqend/guide/src/index.md

 ```html
 <img src="{{file.url}}">
 ```

-If you manage your files in folders you can access them by adding the parent property:
+You can also manage your files in folders for example like this:

 ```js
 //creates the same file reference